arcadexyz/v2-contracts/notes/UPGR_RDMP.md

      }
 ```
 With [multiple inheritance](https://docs.openzeppelin.com/contracts/4.x/upgradeable#multiple-inheritance), use ``` __{ContractName}_init_unchained``` to avoid double initialization of the same parent contracts.\
-5. compile contract and for deploy with Upgrades Plugins\
+5. compile contract and deploy with the Upgrades Plugins\
-6.
+6. **TKTK**

-Other:
+---

+## Additional TODOs:
-- create MultiSig for performing actual upgrade
+- create MultiSig for performing actual upgrade via OpenZeppelin
-- Contract needs to be EIP1967-compatible
+- contract to be EIP1967-compatible
 - ```prepare_upgrade.js``` script needed to specify the Proxy Address
-- Network files: commit to [source control](https://docs.openzeppelin.com/upgrades-plugins/1.x/network-files) the files for all networks except the development ones.
+- re. network files: commit to [source control](https://docs.openzeppelin.com/upgrades-plugins/1.x/network-files) the files for all networks except the ones used in development\
 The development version can be ignored:
 ```
 // .gitignore